What motivates African-American males to succeed in middle school?

 At-risk Students, Motivation, Multicultural Education, Social Justice

 Gilmer, Domonique Dejoan, "What motivates African-American males to succeed in middle school?"
 (2014).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 35.